onflow/flow-go/DEVELOPMENT.md

 - For every HCU and spork, a new deployment branch will be created from master.
 This branch will be tagged and used to update testnet and then mainnet.
 - **Only non-breaking changes** can be committed to a deployment branch, such that nodes running the older and newer version on this branch can be mixed.
   In other words, a single deployment branch spans _all_ patches that are protocol-compatible without an HCU.
-- Each time there is a breacking-change in the protocol (see [breaking change classification](#breaking-change-classifications) below), the minor version increases and we create a new deployment branch from `master`.
+- Each time there is a breaking-change in the protocol (see [breaking change classification](#breaking-change-classifications) below), the minor version increases and we create a new deployment branch from `master`.

 #### Naming Convention: